Rajnath Singh to visit Vietnam later this month as BrahMos deal gathers pace

 The visit, likely in the third week of May, will focus on the proposed BrahMos supersonic cruise missile deal, naval cooperation, military sustainment support and broader strategic coordination in the Indo-Pacific.

-The trip comes close on the heels of Vietnamese President To Lam and Defence Minister General Phan Van Giang’s during which both sides publicly signalled a push towards deeper defence-industrial cooperation.
+The trip comes close on the heels of Vietnamese President To Lam and Defence Minister General Phan Van Giang’s visit to India earlier this month during which both sides publicly signalled a push towards deeper defence-industrial cooperation.

 Sources said the proposed export of the shore-based anti-ship variant of the BrahMos missile system remains one of the key agenda items.
 The deal, estimated to be worth around Rs 5,800 crore, is learnt to be in advanced stages.